 Affordable Care Act and MA Health Connector plans are divided up by categories, referred to as metal tiers.
 There are bronze, silver, gold, and platinum tiers.
 Bronze plans have the cheapest premiums, but the insurance company will pay the lowest percentage of your medical costs (60%).
 On the other end is platinum plans.
 While platinum plans have the highest monthly premiums, the insurance plan will cover the highest percentage of your covered care (90%).13

 In terms of premium, Massachusetts has one of the lowest average benchmark premiums in the country with a cost of just $343 per month.
-Only Rhode Island and Minnesota are lower.14
+Only Rhode Island and Maryland are lower.14

 You may expect private health insurance to be prohibitively expensive.
 However, you may be surprised by how affordable it can be.
 Depending on your income, you may qualify for the advanced premium tax credit or cost-sharing reductions.